ICGV Freyja: History

 Formerly an offshore oil industry service ship named E.R.Vittoria and later GH Endurance, it was bought from United Offshore Support GmbH in September 2021 for 1.7 billion ISK to replace the 46-year old ICGV Týr.
 It arrived for retrofit in Rotterdam on 11 October and was formally delivered to the Coast Guard on 28 October the same year.
 It arrived at Siglufjörður on 6 November.
+It was initially delivered with a faulty coat of paint from its shipyard, but this was rectified in 2022.

 In December 2021, Freyja rescued the stranded trawler Masilik after it ran aground on Vatnsleysuströnd.